 The sector is known for its many acquisitions to have a complete offering with mobile (data), telephony, internet, and media (quadruple play).
 The companies evolve, gather data, but they can’t reach that data as it’s all stored in scattered (product) silos.
 If data is not centralized, you cannot deduct valuable and monetizable insights.

 Telecoms need to step up their game to unlock the value of data by, among others, getting rid of the silos, reorganizing their structure based on the customer instead of product- or flow-based, and obtaining an end-to-end view on all touchpoints a consumer has with a brand.

 Differences between banks and telecoms

 There are some significant differences between banks and telecoms as they’re all going through that process of maturing, with creating a unified customer view as the first step.

 Banks have had more of a kickstart when it comes to customer data, and the quality is usually better as they have built up a longstanding relationship with their customers.
-Secondly, they often need official data related to products that have a legal impact – e.g., pension savings – so they have a certain level of data quality pulled straight from the source.
-And finally, historically they are trusted by their customers, with the bank clerk being highly respected in the community.
+Secondly, they often need official data related to products with a legal impact – e.g., pension savings – so they have a certain level of data quality pulled straight from the source.
+And finally, historically, they are trusted by their customers, with the bank clerk being highly respected in the community.

 With such customer knowledge, banks can better predict their customers’ needs and serve them on another level.

-On the one hand, CDPs bring all data together in a centralized location, allowing to have a single source of truth of the customer.
+On the one hand, CDPs bring all data together in a centralized location, allowing a single source of truth of the customer.
 So, when it comes to customer data, privacy and regulatory constraints can be managed in this central location.
-On the other hand, because all data sits together in the CDP, it allows creating new insights by combining data points from different sources and making calculations, revealing new insights.
+On the other hand, because all data sits together in the CDP, it allows the creation of new insights by combining data points from different sources and making calculations, revealing new insights.
 This information can be used for innovative use cases on a personal level.